mech/Learning-Notes/FrontEnd/JavaScript/React/Components.md

 ### Function as Child (vs HOC)

+> We in charge in states and you in charge of renders

 Also known as Render Prop!

 > I should clarify at this point that "children as a function" is the exact same concept, just using the `children` prop instead of `render`.